Share this post on:

 Phlegmatic Temperament Type

+Phlegmatic Temperament is typical and almost the opposite of Sanguine Temperament.
 However, it is possible to have a Sanguine Temperament as your Primary Type and a Phlegmatic Temperament as your Secondary Type or vice versa.

+Someone with a Phlegmatic personality is usually a people person.
 They seek interpersonal harmony and close relationships, which makes Phlegmatic Type people loyal spouses and loving parents.

-They make it a point to preserve their relationships with old friends, distant family members, and neighbors.
+Phlegmatic people make it a point to preserve their relationships with old friends, distant family members, and neighbors.

-People with Phlegmatic Temperament tend to avoid conflict and always try to mediate with others to restore peace and harmony.
+People with a phlegmatic temperament tend to avoid conflict and mediate with others to restore peace and harmony.
+They are very much into charity and helping others.

 Learn more about the Phlegmatic Temperament Type.